fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 #.
 "Clear all cache" in Install Tool (Important actions)

 #.
-Create new propertiesusing "Compare current database with specification" in Install Tool (Important actions)
+Clean up DB fields by using "Compare current database with specification" in Install Tool (Important actions)

 #.
 Use the Install Tool Wizard if you are currently using the ###MORE### marker functionality

 #.
 Adjust your templates

+#.
+Adjust your blog post records if needed (depending on your setup)

 .. tip::
 	Some old, unused database fields have been removed.
+Don't be scared but make sure to have a back-up available.

 Upgrade from 1.0.x to 1.1.0